 Testimonials

-The most productive parts of our sessions have been Helen’s clarifying questions, where she points to rushed conclusions that deserve deeper reflection because of their place in the overall argument.
-In our back and forth, Helen pushes me to think out loud and on the page and to explore alternative interpretations and possibilities.
-Through this process, I have also gained a more precise language for the historical relationships and changes that I struggled to describe on my own.
+The most productive parts of our sessions have been Helen’s clarifying questions.
+In our back and forth, Helen pushes me to think out loud on the page and to explore alternative interpretations and possibilities.
+Through this process, I have gained a more precise language for the historical relationships and changes that I struggled to describe on my own.
 More importantly, I have grown as a writer and have learned to consider readers’ experiences more in my writing.
+The revised chapters are more honest and more persuasive.

 I am grateful for her generosity as a reader, her incredible ability to ask the critical questions of my work, and her range of ideas for moving forward in the writing process.
 While my work with Helen will end, her lessons will serve me well beyond.” —Heather Ruth Lee, Assistant Professor of History, NYU Shanghai

 “I would recommend Helen’s coaching to anyone looking for a guiding writing light, trusted voice, and general doula-type for any creative (or non-creative) project.
 I would also and especially recommend Helen’s coaching to anyone skeptical of expertise, disdainful of writing advice, burned out on feedback, or who might be reluctant to share their work in its early stages.
 In more than a decade of various approaches to writing—on my own, informally with others, and through an MFA—my sessions with Helen are the first time I’ve left conversations about my writing feeling consistently and significantly rejuvenated (even inspired), with a clear sense of direction while also newly open to and aware of the possibilities of my writing.
-If I had known of Helen’s services earlier, I would have skipped all the other stuff.
+If I had known of Helen’s services earlier, I would have skipped all the other stuff.” —L. Morris, fiction & nonfiction writer

-Here are more testimonials, including from my work with the authors of Acquired Tastes.
+Read more testimonials, including from my work with the authors of Acquired Tastes.

 IMG-3939.JPG